mattermost/docs/source/install/troubleshooting.rst

     - See detailed client software requirements for PC, mobile and email
     - See detailed server software requirements for operating system and database
 - What Mattermost server version are you on?
-- What is the device (webapp, desktop app) and what is the browser (Windows, Mac, etc.)?
+- What device (webapp, desktop app), browser, and operating system(Windows, Mac, etc.) are you using?
 - Have you made any changes to the default settings in the System Console (or in config.json file)?
 - Did you at any point deviate from the step-by-step Mattermost install guides?